dev-diaries/web/_social-posts/back-to-the-basics-git-init-and-branches.md

 title: "Back To The Basics: Git Init & Git Branches"
 cover-image: /assets/images/git-init-cover.png
 image: /assets/images/.gif
 excerpt: "Git is one of the best tools out there to manage a codebase.
-Knowing how to initialize a new repo and being to work under different branches is essential to working in git."
+Knowing how to initialize a new repo and being able to work under different branches is essential to working in git."
 date: 2019-05-31
 categories: [beginner, back-to-the-basics, git]
 instagram-id: